tpodlaski/copra/README.rst

 See also the list of contributors_  who participated in this project.

-See also the list of contributers_ who
+See also the list of contributers_ who participated in this project.

 ## Built With